Jarno458/TsRandomizer/ReadMe.md

 * Menu tooltip is wrong on diffuclty selection screen
 * Using the transition room near refugee camp without having pyramid keys renders the portal to small
 * Player obtains Meyef to early
+* Neliste only shows once when you enter the past without the timespinner

 # Minor Todo
 ##### Things i plan on doing in the future